 Challenge Charter Middle School is a free public school open to all New York City residents.
 Charter schools are in high demand.
 In a recent poll conducted by Quinnipiac University, 62% of New York City voters supported the expansion of charter schools.
 For the 2017-18 school year, it is estimated that 73,000 applications were submitted for only 25,200 openings at New York City's charter schools.

 How do I apply to Challenge Prep/Challenge Middle School?

-Simply download and complete the 2018-19 Lottery Application.
+Simply download and complete the 2019-20 Lottery Application or visit our online application.
 The application is available also online in multiple languages at by following this link.
 Challenge Prep Charter school applicants do not have to take tests to get in and you can apply to more than one school at a time.
-The deadline to apply is Thursday, March 29, 2018 by 5:00 PM.
+The deadline to apply is Friday, March 29, 2019 by 5:00 PM.

 Is the lottery system fair?

 Yes.
-Students are selected through a random lottery which will be held at our K-5 school, Challenge Preparatory at 710 Hartman Lane on Thursday April 19, 2018 at 7:00 PM.
+Students are selected through a random lottery which will be held on Thursday April 11, 2019 at 7:00 PM.
 Please see below for additional information about the lottery process.
-Click flyer for more information and application instructions.
+Click to see our flyer for more information and application instructions.